UKSG Usage Statistics

 Course summary

-• exploring the layout and content of specific COUNTER eJournal reports
+• exploring the layout and content of specific COUNTER e-journal and e-book reports

 • learning how to sort, filter and highlight specific data in a report

-A workbook and sample Excel spreadsheets will be available pre-loaded on a USB memory stick for you to use during the day, and also to take away for practice afterwards.
-Data will be available in both Excel 2003 and Excel 2007 formats.
+A workbook and sample Excel spreadsheets will be available pre-loaded on a USB memory stick for attendees to use during the day, and also to take away for practice afterwards.

-In order to allow participants hands-on experience at this training seminar attendance will be limited.
+Please note: In order to allow participants hands-on experience at this training seminar attendance will be limited to 30.

 Why you should attend

-To achieve a comprehensive, practical understanding of the collection and analysis of usage statistics, particularly those conforming to the COUNTER Code of Practice.
+To achieve a practical understanding of the collection and basic analysis of usage statistics, particularly those conforming to the COUNTER Code of Practice.

 Course level and previous knowledge required